Drift-station-13/Drift_station_13/README.md

 All assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](http://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.

 ## Credits
-Drift Station 13 is based from Citadel-Station-13<BR>
+Ideas & code:<br>

-KiloStation was taken from ShadowStation.<BR>
+Drift Station 13 contains code taken from Citadel-Station-13 & ShadowStation<BR>
-Drift Station 13, Citadel-Station-13 & KiloStation are based from /tg/station.<BR>
+Drift Station 13 like a lot of servers can be traced back and is based from /tg/station.

 Please do note that: "Yori station" was the name of this code base before it was given an offical name.